itpplasma/efit_to_boozer/README.md

 The file 'field_divB0.inp' contains the name of the input-data files and some switches regarding the calculation.

-The file 'convexfile' describes the wall of the device.
+The file `convexwall.dat` describes the wall of the device.
 So as long as the geometry remains the same, this needs not to be switched.

 Output files: